jpikl/mmvv/docs/reference/rew-x.md

 </div>
 </div>

-Arguments containing whitepaces must be wrapped in single `''` or double quotes `""`.
+Arguments containing whitespaces must be wrapped in single `''` or double quotes `""`.

 Here, we replace `aeiou` characters with space `' '`.